Global Builders – Nicaragua

 Despite it being a popular place to visit, there is a great need for housing as many families live in slums or wooden shacks.
 There is a government program called Habitar (not to be confused with Habitat) that helps Nicaraguan families move into decent housing, but families must earn at least $200 a month to qualify, and too few do.
-With your help and the help of locals, we’re bridging that gap.
-As of June 2015, after just a few short years we have already partnered with over 50 families in new houses or major home improvements.
+With your help, and the help of locals, we’re bridging that gap.
+As of January 2019, after just a few short years we have already partnered with over 120 families in new houses or major home improvements.

-Getting involved – There are several ways that you can get involved.
-Donate to support this specific partner.
-Volunteer on one of our Nicaragua Global Builders teams, which you can learn more about below.
-Or join a trip as a virtual volunteer, choosing to donate your travel costs instead of making the trip.
-We make that fun — see virtual volunteering explained here.
+Getting involved – There are several ways that you can get involved: donate to support this specific partner, volunteer on one of our Nicaragua Global Builders teams, which you can learn more about below, or join a trip as a virtual volunteer, choosing to donate your travel costs instead of making the trip.
+We make virtual volunteering fun — see virtual volunteering explained here!

-Las Peñitas is a coastal village where many of the inhabitants are fisherman.
-It is also an indigenous village — somewhat comparable to a reservation in the United States — with their own elected council.
-It is a beautiful part of the country where the people are very friendly and welcoming.
+Zaragoza is located within the city of Leon in the west of the country about half an hour from the ocean.
+It is a beautiful region where the people are very friendly and welcoming.
 However, it is a study of contrasts.
 Smiling children laugh and play during the day and lay their heads to rest in flimsy, unsafe shacks at night.
-Fisherman and workers struggle mightily to feed and house thier families, yet offer you food and even the shirts off their back.
+Workers struggle mightily to feed and house their families, yet offer you food and even the shirts off their backs.
 You’ll love helping these hard-working people who not only help themselves but are just as eager to help others.

 About Volunteering in Nicaragua

 Each trip to Nicaragua will be with a group of mission-minded volunteers – typically 8-20 total – who want to experience the world, meet new people, and make a difference.
 No skills required.
 Trips last 1-2 weeks and include sightseeing in this Central American nation of mountains and beautiful Pacific coastal beaches.